-2.4.3 Emissions from Landing Floating Roof Storage Tanks
+2.4.2 Emissions from Landing a Floating Roof

-In addition to storage tank cleaning, it is also important to calculate emissions resulting from the landing of a floating roof storage tank on the tank legs.
+Emissions estimates for tanks with a floating roof during a tank turnover are a special case.
 The landing of a floating roof on the tank legs occurs during a change of product service and during some maintenance activities.
 The total losses from roof landings, as detailed in Chapter 7 of AP-42, is the sum of the standing idle losses and filling losses from each landing event as shown: